giorgi94/django-editor-widgets/README.md

 This package provides some custom widgets to use monaco or tinymce editors in django admin.

-**remark**: From version 3.0 fields and extra widgets are removed to make code more flexible.
-Version with custom fields is in *v_2.0* branch.
+**remark**: From version 4.0 static files for tinymce and monaco editors are removed.

 ## Installation